According to a report by Merrill, over three-quarters of parents provide financial support to their adult children.

 The study reveals parents in the U.S. spend $500 billion each year on their adult children (ages 18-34).
 This is an amount twice what they contribute to their retirement accounts.

 High student loan debt, low starting salaries, and steep housing prices can make finances challenging for many young adults.
 And parents have a hard time watching their children struggle with money.

 Most parents intend to provide financial support until their children are in a better financial position.
-But some experts warn that providing ongoing financial support to adult children can be harmful to everyone involved.
+But some experts warn providing ongoing financial support to adult children can be harmful to everyone involved.

 It could significantly delay retirement for the parents.
 And, in some circumstances, it can create an unhealthy financial dependence on parents for years to come.

 Should You Financially Support Your Adult Children?

 The answer is – it depends.
 Each child, relationship, and situation is unique.

 When you’re deciding whether to provide financial support to an adult child, understand your position as well as your child’s.